 Mastering the Combinations for Ten

 A visual reminder in the classroom, such as this anchor chart, is a great way for students to master all of the combinations for ten.
 Use a ten-frame and two-color counters to illustrate the combinations and create the T-chart shown on the left of the anchor chart.
 After recording the corresponding equations on the right side, allow students to notice the patterns and make connections with the turnaround facts.
+To read more about a lesson for creating the chart, check out this post.

 Children also need practice to develop mastery with the combinations for ten, and we want that practice to be engaging!
 I just made a new little Back and Forth game for practicing the combinations for 10.
 There are two versions of the game board–one that has ten-frame images for kiddos who need pictorial support and one that has expressions with a missing addend.
 Back and Forth is a fun game that’s a little like tug-o-war.
-Bother players use the same playing piece, but move it in different directions.
+Both players use the same playing piece, but move it in different directions.
 The game can go on for a while, so it provides lots of practice.

 You can download your free copy here.